 Quest Wodonga Franchisee, Natasha Callewaert, made the move from Melbourne to the regional border town of Albury Wodonga in 2013, along with her husband Jason and their two young boys.
 Prior to this time, Natasha had managed Quest properties in central Melbourne for over 10 years.
 Natasha had spent some time in Wodonga and become familiar with the plans that lay ahead for the City of Wodonga including the growth pipeline for business opportunity.
 Since their ‘treechange’, the Callewaert’s have also enjoyed the benefits of country living, with great access to the outdoor lifestyle, mountain biking, hiking, kayaking and snowboarding are just some of the activities this family gets up to in their down time.

-This sentiment is echoed by Quest Nowra Franchisee, James Blanchett.
+This sentiment is echoed by former Quest Nowra Franchisee, James Blanchett.
 James and his family made the move from suburban Sydney to the NSW South Coast in 2015.

 “We live in Kiama – a small, picturesque coastal town.
-We have loved getting to know our town and are so happy for our kids to be growing up as part of a friendly, close-knit community in such a beautiful part of the world.
+We loved getting to know our town and are so happy for our kids to be growing up as part of a friendly, close-knit community in such a beautiful part of the world.
 Instead of battling traffic on weekends, we spend our time relaxing and enjoying the natural beauty of our local area, riding bikes, going to the beach, walking the coastal track or visiting friends, most of whom live within a five-minute drive,” says James.

 “A similar story can be told for my involvement in my children’s schooling.
-Now that I am self-employed, if I want to attend their school assemblies, concerts, or sporting matches I can do so without having to ask permission to do so from my boss,” James continues.
+Now that I am self-employed, if I want to attend their school assemblies, concerts, or sporting matches I can do so without having to ask permission from my boss,” James continues.
 “This makes me feel so much more engaged with not only my family, but the broader community as well.”